 Looking for cherry blossoms in Seattle?

-Here are the top five places to see cherry blossoms in Seattle this spring:
+Here are the top six places to see cherry blossoms in Seattle this spring:

 1. University of Washington

 The University of Washington is perhaps the most famous place in Seattle for cherry blossom viewing every spring.
-Starting around mid-March, you’ll want to head over to the university to see the quad explode with pink blossoms.
-For updates you can follow the UW Cherry Blossoms Twitter account
+Sometime between mid-to-late March and early April, you’ll want to head over to the university to see the quad explode with pink blossoms.
+For updates you can check out the UW cherry blossom live cam or follow along on Instagram.

 2. Washington Park Arboretum

-The Washington Park Arboretum is a beautiful place to explore year-round.
+The 230-acre Washington Park Arboretum is a beautiful place to explore year-round.
 In the spring, you can walk along the arboretum’s Azalea Way to see blooming cherry blossoms, azaleas, dogwoods, and more springtime flowers.
+There is also the Seattle Japanese Garden within the arboretum that opens on March 1st just in time for cherry blossom season (note that the garden has an admission fee except for the first Thursday of each month).

 3. Green Lake

-You’ll be able to find quite a few cherry blossom trees blooming along Green Lake’s 2.8-mile paved path this spring.
+Seattle’s beloved Green Lake Park has something to offer during every season.
+You’ll be able to find quite a few cherry blossom trees blooming along the 2.8-mile paved path in the spring.
 If the weather is nice, it’s also a great place for a picnic.

 4. Seward Park

-Seward Park is another lovely option for seeing cherry blossoms in Seattle this spring.
-You can also drive north from Seward Park along Lake Washington Boulevard South to see more cherry blossom trees with the lake in the background.
+Seward Park is another lovely option for seeing cherry blossoms in Seattle in the spring.
+This 300-acre park has a beautiful mix of forest trails and beaches.
+You can also drive north from Seward Park along Lake Washington Boulevard South to see more cherry blossom trees with Lake Washington in the background.

 Every spring, cherry blossom trees bloom at Seattle Center.
-The best time to go see them is in April for the Seattle Cherry Blossom and Japanese Cultural Festival.
-This year the free festival takes place on April 14-16.
-Read more about the festival on the Seattle Center website.
+The best time to go see them is in April during the annual free festival that celebrates Japanese culture.
+The 2025 Seattle Cherry Blossom and Japanese Cultural Festival takes place during April 11-13.
+Read more about this year’s festival on the Seattle Center website.